kunyuan827/kunyuan827.github.io/DLOpt2025.md

 ## Announcement

+1. <span style="background-color:#f9f9c5;">The Midterm Exam is scheduled on November 4.</span>

+2. <span style="background-color:#f9f9c5;">The lecture scheduled for October 28 has been canceled.
+It will be rescheduled for October 31, from 3:10 p.m. to 6:00 p.m., in Room 理教306.</span>

-1. <span style="background-color:#f9f9c5;">The lecture scheduled for September 9 has been canceled.
+2. <span style="background-color:#f9f9c5;">The lecture scheduled for September 9 has been canceled.
 It will be rescheduled for September 18, from 6:40 p.m. to 9:30 p.m., in Room 407 of the Third Teaching Building (三教407).</span>

 ## Materials